 If you're coming into Belize from another Central American nation, you'll notice the sharp increase in prices.
 Belize has higher taxes than its neighbours, high development costs, and a tourism industry catered mostly to North Americans on short stays – hence the steep price tags.

 You should always check whether quoted prices are in Belizean or US dollars.
-The exchange rate is roughly 2 BZD to the USD.
+Belizean currency is officially pegged to USD at an exchange rate of 2 BZD to 1 USD, which means a strong US dollar doesn't offer any special advantage.

-A dive buddy is another important aspect to consider especially if you are travelling solo.
-In fact, it's industry standard so if the dive operator you are planning to go with doesn't make sure every diver is paired with someone, don't use them.
+A dive buddy is another important aspect to consider, especially if you are traveling solo.
+In fact, it's industry standard, so if the dive operator you are planning to go with doesn't make sure every diver is paired with someone, don't use them.

-If you go diving and you know your way around the equipment, take a close look at it.
+If you know your way around diving equipment, take a close look at it.
 The gear might not be well maintained.
-Deaths have occurred because of faulty kits
+Deaths have occurred because of faulty kits.

-Cave tubing, although mostly safe, is another risky activity.
+Cave tubing, although mostly safe, is another potentially risky activity.

 A death in 2008 prompted the tourism boards to revamp some regulations.
 Signs informing visitors of the water conditions and safety risks are now mandatory.